 Dental appointments are an excused absence.
-Missing school can be kept to a minimum when regular dental care is continued.
+Missing school can be kept to a minimum when regular dental care is maintained.

 Because broken or missed appointments affect many people, we reserve the right to charge a $50 broken appointment fee after a broken/ missed appointments or a cancellation without 24 hours notice.
 We also reserve the right to dismiss your child from our practice after (3) such occurrences.